markmoxon/teletext-elite/1-source-files/main-sources/README.md

-# Annotated source code for the BBC Micro disc version of Elite
+# Annotated source code for Teletext Elite

-This folder contains the annotated source code for the BBC Micro disc version of Elite.
+This folder contains the annotated source code for Teletext Elite.

 ---